 Recognize the Symptoms

-Once your doctor has confirmed that your baby has a cold, here are a few things that you can do to help.
+Once your doctor has confirmed that your baby has a cold, here are a few things you can do to help.

 Get a Humidifier